JesusValeraDev/JesusValeraDev.github.io/content/2020-03-20-the-importance-of-tests-in-our-software.md

 <img src="/images/2020-03-20/2.png" alt="given-when-then" style="width: 80%">

 What is a unit test?
 We could consider, in our context, a public method from one API class.
-That means, a unit test is a verification between the current input and expected output, it is an isolated logic and decoupled from outside.
+That means, a unit test is a verification between the current input and expected output, it is an isolated logic and decoupled from the outside.
 It is recommendable to use interfaces in order to invert the dependencies in our application (~DIP: Dependency Inversion Principle).

 Indeed, we can also depend on external dependencies using mocks or stubs.